The-AI-Alliance/open-trusted-data-initiative/docs/index.markdown

 What does delivering trust mean?
 We wish to enable the following:

-* **Data Exploration:** Finding datasets that meet your governance requirements and fully support your needs.
+* **Data Exploration:** Finding datasets that meet your governance specification and fully support your needs.
 * **Data Cleaning:** Datasets processed for specific objectives (e.g., deduplication, hate speech removal, etc.) with open-source data pipelines.
 * **Data Auditing:** End-to-end governance, ie., traceability, of all activity involving the dataset.
 * **Data Documentation:** Metadata that covers all important aspects of a dataset.